CoreySumma/Spaceman/README.md

   1.)
 Click the letter that you think may be in the word<br>

   2.)
-If  correct letter is in the word it will appear.
-If not, part of the spaceman       will dissapear with each failed attempt and he will lose 1 liter of oxygen.
+If the letter chosen is in the word, it will appear.
+If not, part of the spaceman will dissapear.
+With each failed attempt the Spaceman will lose 1 liter of oxygen!

   [Click here to save the SpaceMan!](https://coreysumma.github.io/Spaceman/)